 You can customize the text included with your shares, and and toggle specified social networks on or off.
-Both Premium and Professional plans allow you to schedule shares or re-shares of your content for specific dates and times in the future.
+Paid Jetpack plans allow you to schedule shares or re-shares of your content for specific dates and times in the future.

 Search engine optimization

 Get your content noticed by search engines with our SEO tools.
-All Jetpack plans include sitemaps, and the Premium and Professional plans also provide the ability to preview content as it appears in search engines, plus a Google Analytics integration.
+All Jetpack plans include sitemaps, and the paid plans also provide the ability to preview content as it appears in search engines, plus a Google Analytics integration.